How it Works

 The Economics Challenge is a competition for teams of high school students in which they test their knowledge of economics on either the AP/IB lovel in the Adam Smith division or on the high school level in the David Ricardo division.
 Teachers set up teams of 3-4 students.

-State Finals for IL: The highest scoring Adam Smith division teams will be invited to an in-person state finals round to be held on April 9 at North Central College in Naperville to determine which team enters the official semi-finals round conducted online by Council for Economic Education.
-The David Ricardo division will name as the IL state winning team the team with the highest team score from the online competition including both the fall and spring testing rounds.
-In the event of a tie, the team with the shortest average time to complete the test will be selected.
+The highest scoring Adam Smith division teams will be invited to an in-person state finals round to be held on April 13, 2026, at North Central College in Naperville to determine which team represents ILLINOIS and enters the official semi-finals round conducted online by Council for Economic Education.

 There will also be a random drawing to award one teacher from each division.
 Each teacher will have as many chances to win as the number of teams completing the challenge this academic year.
 For example, for teachers with one team there will be one entry for that teacher.
 For teachers with multiple teams completing the challenge, there will be mutliple entries into the drawing for that teacher.